IAmJamesHall/IAmJamesHall/README.md

 :keyboard: My specialty is building websites using JS and Node.

-:books: I’m currently studying history & philosophy at Gutenberg College in Oregon, with the goal of learning to live a purposeful life.
+:books: I’m currently studying history & philosophy at a school in Oregon, with the goal of learning to live a purposeful life.

 <!---